-Savvy Australian property investors can save a large amount on their tax bill by deducting associated expenses.
+The following tax tips for property investors can help savvy Australian save a large amount on their tax bill by deducting associated expenses.

 Negative gearing allows property investors to claim any shortfall between their income and expenditure on an investment property as a deduction against their total taxable income.